Ferry from Scotland to Northern Ireland

 What is the ferry price from Scotland to Northern Ireland?

-Can I travel with a vehicle from Scotland to Northern Ireland?
+Can I travel with a vehicle on the ferry to Northern Ireland from Scotland?

-You can travel on the ferry with a car and other vehicles from Scotland to Northern Ireland with Stena Line and P&O Irish Sea on the ferry to Larne or Belfast.
-You can travel as a foot passenger.
+You can travel on the ferry with a car from Scotland to Northern Ireland with P&O Ferries and Stena Line.

 Ferry offers and discounts from Scotland to Northern Ireland